DanielMartensson/MataveID/README.md

 * SPA - If you got a signal with lots of noise, then you can seperate all noise and see each noise signal.
 Very clever tool.
 I like this function.
 * SMOOTHING - Here you can write your own signal by using the mouse clicker.
 * MOAVG - Simple filtering
 * MOAVG2 - This is an algorithm written by me.
-I normaly use this before MOAVG.
+I normaly use this before MOAVG, but MOAVG is faster because it used internal C++ routines.
 ```

 # Starting